fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 sometimes.
 He himself gives the example of sending a scornful email to a colleague because he wrongly believed she was trying to take an office away from his group - as soon as he realized this was not the case he apologized profoundly, but it was still done.
-As it was a 'one-time' occurence, this does not qualify him as anything more than a 'temporary' asshole.
+As it was a 'one-time' occurrence, this does not qualify him as anything more than a 'temporary' asshole.

 He then goes on and lists several 'publicly well-known' assholes, both male and